 Or for Trimble:

-Return on Equity measures a company's profitability against the profit it has kept for the business (plus any capital injections).
-The 'return' is the profit over the last twelve months.
-That means that the higher the ROE, the more profitable the company is.
-So, all else equal, investors should like a high ROE.
+ROE measures a company's profitability against the profit it retains, and any outside investments.
+The 'return' is the amount earned after tax over the last twelve months.
+The higher the ROE, the more profit the company is making.
+So, all else being equal, a high ROE is better than a low one.
 That means it can be interesting to compare the ROE of different companies.

-Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
-However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
+One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
+Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
 You can see in the graphic below that Trimble has an ROE that is fairly close to the average for the Electronic industry (12%).

 But note: Trimble may not be the best stock to buy.
 So take a peek at this free list of interesting companies with high ROE and low debt.